George Washington: Early life (1732–1752)

 Washington often visited Belvoir, the plantation of William Fairfax, Lawrence's father-in-law, and Mount Vernon.
 Fairfax became Washington's patron and surrogate father.
 In 1748, Washington spent a month with a team surveying Fairfax's Shenandoah Valley property.
 The following year, he received a surveyor's license from the College of William & Mary.
-(Note: The college's charter gave it the authority to appoint Virginia county surveyors.
+(Note: The charter of the College of William & Mary gave it the authority to appoint Virginia county surveyors.
 There is no evidence that Washington actually attended classes there.)
 Even though Washington had not served the customary apprenticeship, Thomas Fairfax (William's cousin) appointed him surveyor of Culpeper County, Virginia.
 Washington took his oath of office on July 20, 1749, and resigned in 1750.
 By 1752, he had bought almost 1500 acre in the Shenandoah Valley and owned 2315 acre.

 In 1751, Washington left mainland North America for the first and only time, when he accompanied Lawrence to Barbados, hoping the climate would cure his brother's tuberculosis.
-Washington contracted smallpox during the trip, which left his face slightly scarred.
+Washington contracted smallpox during the trip, which left his face slightly scarred and provided immunity against future infection.
 Lawrence died in 1752, and Washington leased Mount Vernon from his widow, Ann; he inherited it outright after her death in 1761.
+The Barbados journey exposed Washington to the wider British Atlantic world and to aspects of plantation society and imperial administration beyond Virginia.

 Colonial military career (1752–1758)

 Lawrence Washington's service as adjutant general of the Virginia militia inspired George to seek a militia commission.
 Virginia's lieutenant governor, Robert Dinwiddie, appointed Washington as a major and commander of one of the four militia districts.
 The British and French were competing for control of the Ohio River Valley: the British were constructing forts along the river, and the French between the river and Lake Erie.

 In October 1753, Dinwiddie appointed Washington as a special envoy to demand the French forces vacate land that was claimed by the British.
-Washington was also directed to make peace with the Iroquois Confederacy and to gather intelligence about the French forces.
-Washington met with Iroquois leader Tanacharison at Logstown.
+Washington was also directed to make peace with the Haudenosaunee (Iroquois) Confederacy and to gather intelligence about the French forces.
+Washington met with Haudenosaunee leader Tanacharison at Logstown.
 Washington said that at this meeting Tanacharison named him Conotocaurius.
 This name, meaning "devourer of villages", had previously been given to his great-grandfather John Washington in the late 17th century by the Susquehannock.

 Washington's party reached the Ohio River in November 1753 and was intercepted by a French patrol.
 The party was escorted to Fort Le Boeuf, where Washington was received in a friendly manner.
 He delivered the British demand to vacate to the French commander Jacques Legardeur de Saint-Pierre, but the French refused to leave.
 Saint-Pierre gave Washington his official answer after a few days' delay, as well as food and winter clothing for his party's journey back to Virginia.
 Washington completed the precarious mission in difficult winter conditions, achieving a measure of distinction when his report was published in Virginia and London.